mrodriguezcote/octo-umbrella/README.md

 Most of the time a test suite (`describe`) will contain more than one test (`it`).
 The tests within a test suite can be daisy-chained, with each test picking up the state of the site as the previous test left it.
 Since tests are always executed sequentially within their suites, it is possible to translate complex user interactions into a series of small tests.

-##### Project Structure

-* src
-  * node_modules (modules needed to run the harness)
-  * setup
-     * config - configuration files
-     * scripts - scripts to execute before test runner is engaged
-  * teardown
-     * reporter - results and reporting
-     * scripts - scripts to execute after test runner is engaged
-  * tests
-     * level1 - Simpler tests
-     * level2 - ..
-     * level3 - More complex tests
-  * package.json (module dependency management)
-  * runner.js (test runner executable, execution logic)

 ##### Available Tests

 Every (`it`) function is considered a test, tests are grouped in tests suites and there is usually one test suite per file.
 Test sets are groups of one or more test suites, and levels are groups of one or more test sets.
-The tests currently available are organized as follows:
+The tests currently available are organized as such:

 * level1
   * access